wvabrinskas/TempKit/README.md

 - `-t` or `--title`
   - Sets the title of the graph
 - `-e` or `--e`
+  - Will output the `csv` file to the directory of the script.
   - Name of the file to export the data to.
 Do not include the extension.
-Outputs as `csv`
   - Not setting this will result in the program not exporting your data to a CSV.